Wawona Hotel: Stagecoach Era

 President Theodore Roosevelt and Secretary William Leob Jr. riding a carriage through the Wawona Tunnel Tree in 1903.

-The Washburn family's 56-year ownership of Clark Station began with their buyout of Galen Clark, and over time, they transformed the rustic waystation into a world-class hotel.
-Their stewardship helped popularize Yosemite travel and brought the giant sequoias to the forefront of America's imagination.
+The Washburn family owned Clark Station for 56 years following their buyout of Galen Clark, developing the rustic waystation into a hotel.
+Their ownership influenced Yosemite travel and increased public awareness of the giant sequoias.

 The Washburn brothers operated the Yosemite Stage and Turnpike Company, a stagecoach line connecting Yosemite's key destinations to the San Joaquin Valley.
 The Wawona Hotel served as a central hub, providing lodging for travelers heading to Yosemite Valley and Mariposa Grove of giant sequoias.
 The first wagon road from Wawona to Yosemite Valley was completed on April 18, 1875, coinciding with the Washburns’ first season operating Clark's Station.

 By 1876, they added the Clark Cottage and the Long White building, starting its transformation from a modest way station to a premier resort destination.

 In 1881, the Yosemite Stage and Turnpike Company created the Wawona Tunnel Tree in Mariposa Grove, an 8-foot-wide and 26-foot-long passage that quickly became a popular tourist attraction, which drew visitors to the Wawona Hotel.
 The company operated stagecoaches from Wawona to Mariposa Grove, holding a monopoly on stagecoach visits to the grove.
 Stagecoaches departed daily from the Wawona Hotel, carrying up to eight passengers on three bench seats.
 Lunch stops were held at Galen Clark's cabin.